-The panoramic photographs are the perfect solution for situations where our objective can not cover the whole scene that we want to include in the frame, or if the photo for aesthetic purposes or compositivos need to have an oblong appearance.
+The panoramic photographs are the perfect solution for situations where our objective can not cover the whole scene that we want to include in the frame or if the photo for aesthetic purposes or compositions needs to have an elliptical appearance.

 They can be achieved in several ways:

 - Taking several takes and joining them later, the best known.

 - Crop a photograph to acquire this aspect; the worst thing is that we will lose quality when enlarging the photo.